dchristian3188/dchristian3188.github.io/_posts/2017-06-01-Troubleshooting DSC.md

 In my example, I'm directly on the server, but I could also do this remotely.
 The next command connects to the PowerShell process that is running the resource.
 The last command, ```Debug-Runspace```, is where the magic happens.
-Running this command will open a new window in our editor and allow us to step through the method.
+Executing this command will open a new window in our editor and allow us to step through the method.
 Here's the commands that I copied from the verbose message.
+Yours will be different depending on your machine name and PID.

 ```powershell
 Enter-PSSession -ComputerName WIN-5D6IRQOFU97